Gylt

 Gylt is a survival horror video game developed and published by Tequila Works.
 It was released on November 19, 2019 for Google Stadia.
 It was notable for being one of the few Stadia-exclusive titles, causing it to be temporarily unavailable for sale upon that platform's shutdown in 2023.
-It was released for Windows, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on July 6, 2023.
+It was released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on July 6, 2023.
 A port for Nintendo Switch was released on March 14, 2024.
 Gylt received mixed reviews from critics, who called it enjoyable and praised the graphics, but said that it lacked excitement.

 Gameplay

 The gameplay revolves around sneaking past enemies while trying to escape the nightmare.
 Sally uses a flashlight as a weapon, although she later acquires a fire extinguisher as well.
 The game includes light elements of puzzles and combat.

 Plot

 The game's main character is Sally Kauffman, a young girl who is trying to find her missing cousin, Emily, within the fictional mining town Bethelwood in the middle of Maine.
 She has been hanging posters of Emily around town.
 After school bullies cause her to crash her bike, she boards a cable car and enters a nightmare world full of monsters with dark parallels to her bullying.
 She finds Emily inside of their school Bachman, along with a mysterious old man named Charon who urges her to help Emily.
 Once Sally finds Emily, she expresses hatred towards Sally for not helping her in the past when she was bullied before being captured by a giant monster and taken to the mine.
 With Charon's help, Sally rescues Emily, who reconciles with her.
 As they return to the cable car station, pursued by a horde of monsters, Charon reveals that they each need a ticket in order to leave the nightmare world and they only have one, with not much time before the nightmare world apparently collapses and disappears.

 At this point, the story may end with Sally choosing either to save herself and leave Emily behind or save Emily and remain behind, with the other girl left behind seemingly vanishing along with the nightmare world with no hope of being found again, which will result in either Sally continuing to hang posters of Emily despite knowing what happened to her or Emily returning to school while posters of Sally are now posted.
 However, if Sally rescued every imprisoned inhabitant in the nightmare world, Charon then realizes that these prisoners came from the real world and the scraps of paper they gave her can be crafted into a second ticket that would allow both girls to return to the real world, in what would be considered the true, best ending.
 Just before they escape in this ending, Emily gifts him her teddy bear, which survives the destruction of the nightmare world while Charon himself disappears.